 A farmhouse kitchen with tons of evergreen, and natural accents.
 The wooden textures give an awesome background to the greens and the gingerbread houses also perfectly fit in the style.
 The copper cookie cutters on display give a pop of glamour.
 I love the chalkboard wall with the white plate collection.
 It leads the eye.

-What I love most about this kitchen is that the decor is built on the permanent elements.
+What I love most about this kitchen is that the decor is built on permanent elements.
 Actually, adding some greens did the job.
 I love the garland on top of the cabinet and the little wreaths on the stools.
 Also, this is my favorite tablescape of the season with the simple olive leaf garland and unique bottle candle holders.

 I keep getting back to these small wreaths and evergreens.
-They are simply scrumptious and make this kitchen classic and elegant, just as the copper accessories (click on the pic for the coppers).
+They are simply scrumptious and make this kitchen classic and elegant, just as the copper accessories (click the cation for the coppers).
 The occasional fine pop of red here and there finetune the whole and make it playful.
 For a delicate use of gold, walk through the dining room, too.

 Another beautiful example of simple natural Christmas decor.
 The perfect combination of wood and green.
 They are so calming, aren’t they?

-All-natural Christmas decor with pops of red
+All-natural Christmas Decor with Pops of Red

 Finally, here are two perfect mixes of red and natural in these vintage farmhouse kitchens.
 They are very different yet very similar.
 The secret is in the details – head over and see.